 2. Approach brands.
 When I first started blogging, I did this a lot.
 Over time, brands started approaching me, I joined more blogger networks, applied to work on campaigns, and did little-to-no marketing on my behalf.
 I need to feel confident approaching brands that align with my blog’s content.

 4. Make sure everyone knows Huppie Mama.
 I need to find a better way to make my brand known.
 One thing that was suggested to me that I like is to create more video tutorials.
 I also need new business cards to distribute at events.
+I always opt for Metal Business Cards because they instantly elevate my image.
 I will join more Facebook groups to share my posts and share multiple posts on my Facebook page (and personal page) each day.

 5. Recognize my own value.
 I joked with friends recently about not wanting to pay for anything anymore… and not only do I not want to pay for things anymore, I want people to pay me more to use their things.
 What do I mean?
 I mean I want to get paid to get free stuff.
 This already happens often, when I write my sponsored posts, but I want to think up something that I believe fits my blog’s content, approach the owner/manager/marketing director of a particular business, and pitch my idea to them, price tag attached.
 I have a lot of education and experiences to validate what I write, and that gives my content value.